resilient-project/resilient-project.github.io/index.md

 - [Stockholm Exergi](https://www.stockholmexergi.se/) is an energy company providing district heat and power and waste incineration in
 Stockholm, with a pioneering carbon capture research facility that is planned for full-scale operation in 2026 to capture 800 kilotons of biogenic carbon dioxide.
-They provide extensive expertise and data validation for modelling bioenergy with carbon capture.
+They provide expertise and data validation for modelling bioenergy with carbon capture.

-- [ABB Finland](https://new.abb.com/fi) (associated) is one of the leaders in electrification and automation, providing technology and knowledge to dozens of projects contributing to the energy transition of Europe.
-ABB leads the promising BalticSeaH2 hydrogen valley and will bring the perspective and the knowledge of current state of the art of e-fuels production projects in Europe.
-ABB will join the consortium as an associated partner and will support the data collection, scenario definition and result analysis in terms related to e-fuels production.
+- [ABB Finland](https://new.abb.com/fi) is one of the leaders in electrification and automation, providing technology and knowledge to dozens of projects contributing to the energy transition of Europe.
+ABB joins the consortium as an associated partner and supports data collection, scenario definition and result analysis in terms related to e-fuels production.

 ## Impressum